Zumh/ospp/Volume1/ch1.md

 - What is an example of an operating system as: Referee, Illusionist and Glue?
   - **As Referee, an operating system plays the role of a fair and impartial mediator, ensuring that all applications and users have equal access to the system's resources and that no one application or user can monopolize these resources.** For example, an operating system might prevent one program from using all of the available memory, thus ensuring that other programs have enough memory to run smoothly.
   - **As Illusionist, an operating system creates the illusion of a larger, more powerful computer than actually exists.** For example, an operating system might provide a virtual memory system that makes it appear as if there is more memory available than there actually is.
 This allows programs to use more memory than would be possible on a physical computer with the same amount of RAM.
-  - **As Glue, an operating system provides a common set of services that applications can use, such as file I/O, networking, and security.** This allows applications to be written without having to worry about the underlying details of the hardware.
+  - **As Glue or abstraction, an operating system provides a common set of services that applications can use, such as file I/O, networking, and security.** This allows applications to be written without having to worry about the underlying details of the hardware.
 - What is the difference, if any, between the following terms:
   **Reliability vs. availability:**
   * **Reliability** refers to the ability of a system to perform its intended function correctly and consistently, even in the face of errors or failures.